awsdocs/amazon-connect-admin-guide/doc_source/agent-event-stream-model.md

     + Agent hierarchy group
     + Language preference setting in the CCP
 + HEART\_BEAT—This event is published every 120 seconds if there are no other events published during that interval\.
+**Note**
+These events continue to be published up to an hour after an agent has logged off\.

 **Topics**
 + [AgentEvent](#AgentEvent)